Computer history - 2001

 On July 23, 2001, Max Payne, a third-person shooter video game, was released for the PC by Gathering of Developers.
 The game had an excellent reception and received multiple awards for Best PC Game, Best Game 2001, Best Graphics in a Game, Best Computer Game of the Year, Editor's Choice, and others.
 Two sequels were released in 2003 and 2012, and in total, the game series sold more than 7.5 million copies worldwide.

-Lindows OS (operating system) (later Linspire) was founded by Michael Robertson in August 2001.
+Michael Robertson founded Lindows OS (Operating System) (later Linspire) in August 2001.

 Microsoft released Internet Explorer 6.0 on August 27, 2001.